ywarnier/launch/lms_lrs.md

 2) Any activity details (such as activity descriptions) that should be available to reporting systems, but will not be (or may not be) sent by the activity provider when reporting statements.
-That is, tincan.xml may be used to describe activities to the LRS, as an alternative to doing that description at runtime.
+That is, `tincan.xml` may be used to describe activities to the LRS, as an alternative to doing that description at runtime.

-As an example, a simple tincan.xml file could look like this:
+As an example, a minimalist `tincan.xml` file could look like this:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <tincan xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns="http://projecttincan.com/tincan.xsd">